Chicago/opengrid/README.md

 [![Build Status](https://magnum.travis-ci.com/Chicago/opengrid.svg?token=SysBhDyYWJMYLus2d27y&branch=master)](https://magnum.travis-ci.com/Chicago/opengrid) ![Node.js Version](https://img.shields.io/node/v/gh-badges.svg)

-Open Grid is an enterprise geographical information system.
+OpenGrid an open-source, interactive map platform that allows users to explore multiple data sources in an easy-to-use interface.
 Developed to support situational awareness, incident monitoring and responses, historical data retrieval, and real-time advanced analytics.
-Open Grid architecture supports big data functionality using operational systems to handled big spatially enabled data.
-It performs integrated mapping and spatial analysis based off query and data flow of collective information to identify potential trends or significant variance between expected and actual values.
+Users can perform advanced queries to filter data, search within custom boundaries, or based on the users location.
+Other GIS data, such as weather and Shapefiles can be overlaid on the map with other data.
+OpenGrid is natively compatible with desktops and mobile devices.

 ## Important Links
 * User Documentation: http://opengrid.readthedocs.org